Dilloid/sem-group-17/use-cases/use-case-29.md

 ### Trigger

-A continents population report is requested.
+A continent population report is requested.

 ## MAIN SUCCESS SCENARIO